planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 Up to this point, we had been making changes in to the data via QGIS, and then storing those changes in GeoGig.
 But now, with our commits altered, we need to make our data (and thus QGIS) aware of the changes.

 This involves using the :term:`export` command.
-We will export the current state of the repository to our PostGIS database, and then update the view in QGIS.
+We will export the current state of the repository to our shapefile, and then update the view in QGIS.

 #.
 Export the current state of the repository back to PostGIS: